jylisadoney/intro-excel/1-intro.md

 **Throughout this workshop `Click` refers to a `Left Click` with your mouse**

-# Key Terminology and Naming Files
+# Introduction

-## Terminology
+## Key terminology

-Learning Excel is kind of like learning a new language.

-An entire Excel file is called a `workbook` and every workbook includes `sheets`.
+An entire Excel file is called a `workbook` and every workbook includes one or more `sheets`.

-When you open a new Excel file, Sheet1 is automatically created at the bottom of the workbook.
+When you open a new Excel file, `Sheet1` is automatically created at the bottom of the workbook.

-`Excel workbooks can have multiple sheets.`

 The data in Excel workbooks are organized into `columns` and `rows`.